fuankarion/Vision17/Lab1-Linux/readme.md

 11. What command will produce a table of Users and Shells sorted by shell (tip: using ``cut`` and ``sort``)

-12. Create a script for finding duplicate images based on their content (tip: hash or checksum) You may look in the internet for ideas, but please indicate the source of any code you use Save this script as ``find_duplicates.sh`` in this directory and commit your changes to github
+12. Create a script for finding duplicate images based on their content (tip: hash or checksum) You may look in the internet for ideas, Do not forget to include the source of any code you use.

-1. Download the *bsds500* image segmentation database and decompress it (keep it in you hard drive, we will come back over this data in a few weeks).
+ 13. Download the *bsds500* image segmentation database and decompress it (keep it in you hard drive, we will come back over this data in a few weeks).

-2. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?
+ 14. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?

-3. What is their resolution, what is their format?
+ 15. What is their resolution, what is their format?

-4. How many of them are in *landscape* orientation (opposed to *portrait*)?
+ 16. How many of them are in *landscape* orientation (opposed to *portrait*)?

-5. Crop all images to make them square (256x256).
+ 17. Crop all images to make them square (256x256).
 Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).

 ### Report
-Complete the 5 previous tasks in a linux environment (use either live cd/virtual machine/local installation/cloud service, it is your choice, just make sure you report this) .
-DO NOT use a graphical interface to complete them.
-For every task write a detailed description of all the commands/scripts you used to complete them.
+Questions 10 to 17 MUST be completed in a linux environment (use either live cd/virtual machine/local installation/cloud service, it is your choice, just make sure you report this) Notice some of them actually requiere you to connect to the course sever.
+DO NOT use a graphical interface to complete any them.
+For every question write a detailed description of all the commands/scripts you used to complete them.

 The deadline for this lab is....